-If you are a business owner with a membership site to manage, it can be a challenge to produce effective content marketing strategies.
+If you are a business owner with a membership site to manage, it can be a challenge to produce consistently high quality content.
 And while time is always a limitation, not every piece of content you publish has to go viral.

 In fact, quality content can stand the test of time and market your membership subscription site for years to come.